Dontmindmeifido/Concurrency-w-Discord-Bot/README.md

 The Smart Task Scheduler Bot is a **personal reminder system for Discord** that delivers DM-based reminders with **concurrent timers**.
 It demonstrates modular Python programming, asynchronous task scheduling, error handling, and professional message formatting using **embeds**.

-This project is designed to showcase **Python software engineering skills** in a practical, portfolio-ready format.

 ---

 ## Features